Opec faces output balancing act over US-Iran crisis | Malay Mail

-LONDON, June 28 — Opec is on red alert over escalating US-Iran tensions that fuelled strong oil-price gains — but the cartel and other crude-producing nations are unlikely to end output cuts at a meeting Tuesday.
+LONDON, June 28 — Opec is on red alert over escalating US-Iran tensions that have fuelled strong oil-price gains — but the cartel and other crude-producing nations are unlikely to end output cuts at a meeting Tuesday, traders say.

-The Organisation of the Petroleum Exporting Countries (Opec), a cartel of 14 countries pumping one third of the world’s oil, is acutely aware that a faltering global economy is sapping growth in crude demand, helping to offset fears of potential supply disruptions in the Middle East.
+The Organisation of the Petroleum Exporting Countries, a cartel of 14 countries pumping one third of the world’s oil, is acutely aware that a faltering global economy is sapping growth in crude demand, helping to offset fears of potential supply disruptions in the Middle East.

 Ministers from Opec’s member-nations meet in Vienna on Monday, before gathering a day later for the Opec+, a group of 24 oil-producing countries that includes major crude supplier Russia.

-“The weak demand outlook, primarily due to escalating (US-China) trade tensions, warrants continued production restraint,” Barclays analyst Amarpreet Singh said ahead of Opec’s gatherings at its headquarters in the Austrian capital.
+“The weak demand outlook, primarily due to escalating (US-China) trade tensions, warrants continued production restraint,” Barclays analyst Amarpreet Singh said ahead of Opec’s gatherings at its headquarters in Vienna.

 The banking group expects Opec “to roll over the existing agreement” struck at the end of 2018, she added.